-In circumstance where a Years 7, 8 or 9 student is absent due to illness or misadventure on the day an assessment task is scheduled or due, they must provide the school with documentary evidence from a medical professional or from their parents/carers explaining the specific reason for the absence.
+- In circumstance where a Years 7, 8 or 9 student is absent due to illness or misadventure on the day an assessment task is scheduled or due, they must provide the school with documentary evidence from a medical professional or from their parents/carers explaining the specific reason for the absence.
 This can be completed within five (5) days after returning to school.
-All students must complete the required task, as the purpose of assessment is to grasp an individual students learning and progress.

-See Years 7, 8 and 9 Illness Misadventure form.
+All students must complete the required task, as the purpose of assessment is to develop an understanding of each individual students learning and progress.
+(Teachers will set a date for the completion or submission of the task at the earliest opportunity) - See Years 7, 8 and 9 Illness Misadventure form.
 Download and print this from the Whitebridge High School website.